openedx/edx-documentation/en_us/install_operations/source/platform_releases/ironwood.rst

 Installing the Ironwood Release
 *******************************

-You can install the Open edX Hawthorn release using either :ref:`Devstack <Installing the Open edX Developer stack>` or  the `Open edX Native Installation`_ instructions.
+You can install the Open edX Ironwood release using either :ref:`Devstack <Installing the Open edX Developer stack>` or  the `Open edX Native Installation`_ instructions.